Bad knee makes Embiid doubtful for 76ers in Game 1 vs. Nets

+PHILADELPHIA — The 76ers’ championship run rests on the condition of Joel Embiid’s achy left knee.

-Embiid, the Philadelphia 76ers’ All-Star center, is doubtful to play Saturday in Game 1 of the first-round playoff series against the Brooklyn Nets because of tendinitis in his left knee that cost him most of the final month of the season
+Embiid, Philadelphia’s All-Star center, is doubtful to play Saturday in Game 1 of the first-round playoff series against the Brooklyn Nets because of tendinitis in his left knee that cost him most of the final month of the season

 “If I can’t go, it means it’s pretty painful,” Embiid said Friday.